donders-research-data-management/rdm-ontology/doc/help/user-manual/transfer-data/cyberduck.rst

 Install Cyberduck
 -----------------

 Download the installer from software's website and follow instructions step-by-step while executing the installer.
 You need administrator rights to install Cyberduck software on your computer.
+Radboud University employees can easily download Cyberduck via the Radboud University Software Center without administrator rights.

 .. figure:: images/cd1.png